 Five Oars Coffee Roasters has reopened at East Coast just very recently, only a few months after they had vacated their previous premises at Tanjong Pagar.
+Its re-opening has left many Easties excited that such a popular brunch spot is moving into their hood.

 But as with all new beginnings, Five Oars Coffee Roasters’ East Coast outlet sees them with a new look.
 Instead of familiar industrial vibes, they now have a more refined rustic decor that has been in vogue recently.